j33k3k/RT/sysmonInjectionAnalysis.md

 ## Windows Process Integrity
 Lower integrity cannot open handles to higher integrity processes with write or execute rights.
 All lab injection attempts are made from Medium → Medium integrity process.
-Key Right for Cross-Integrity Injection
+Key for Cross-Integrity Injections is
-SeDebugPrivilege allows a process to open handles to any process regardless of integrity level.
+SeDebugPrivilege which allows a process to open handles to any process regardless of integrity level.

 ### Integrity Levels
 | Level  | Context                         |